wiheto/fetchopenfmri/README.md

 First, the script "scrapes" the openfmri dataset page with BeautifulSoup.
 It then splits the page by finding all instances of "Data Associated with Revision" and takes all the download links that occur from the first instance of this phrase to the second (or the end of the page if there is only one release).
 This is a static phrase that appears before every release for each dataset.
 The script cycles through the links and downloads the corresponding file.

 These files will always be compressed so the script also automatically uncompresses them (only tar or zip files).
 If the compression is of any other file type (which may be the case, but I havn't seen them yet) the files will remain compressed.
-In such cases, it is best to add a 0 at the end of the script os that the compressed files are not deleted.
+(In such cases, it is best to add a 0 in the third argument so that the compressed files are not deleted.)

 ### Version and citation of openfmri